-Donal Skehan, chef, TV presenter embarks on a new journey after the Grandma’s Boy series heading east to explore some of the flavours and secrets of baking – Asian style – in a new series.
+Donal Skehan, chef, TV presenter is back after Grandma’s Boy.
+He heads east to explore some of the flavours and secrets of baking – Asian style – in a new series.
 Travel across Asia to Japan, Korea, China, Hong Kong, Macau, Singapore and Malaysia.
 From the very latest pandan croissants and cheese tart craze to traditional dim sum, wedding trends and popular street snacks.
 In fact anything savoury or sweet made with any type of flour, and baked steamed or fried and inspired by his travels, he shares with us in his top 20 easy recipes for fantastic Asian bakes!
 As Donal explores this traditional and new baking world of Asia, take us down alleyways to amazing bakeries and food stalls, into homes, and join in cultural celebrations. be on his own learning journey with the viewer, finding and testing recipes for the first time.
 The idea is to sample vibrant street food, classic home cooking and beautiful high-end bakeries, as well as food prepared for special occasions.
 Countries visited: Japan, Korea, Hong Kong, Macau, Singapore and Malaysia

 On Donal’s trip to Hong Kong he visits one of the city’s oldest bakeries Lin Heung Bakery on Wellington Street, established in 1889 selling traditional dim sum.
 Donal meets Tatler Food Editor Charmaine Mok there for brunch.
 In contrast, Donal also visits Plumcot Bakery in Tai Hang, one of the newest in the city and tries their signature bake, a brioche and ice cream ‘cold dog’.
 Next Donal relaxes in the colonial grandeur of the Peninsula Hotel Patisserie, where he samples afternoon tea Hong Kong style!
 Executive Chef for patisserie, Ludovic Douteau, gives him a glimpse into the hotel’s cake laboratory and demonstrates mille-feuille made with fresh coconut and yuzu – an unexpected Asian twist.
 Donal bakes Char Siu Sausage Rolls and Jasmine Tea Brownies.